alexk99/the_router/bras/bras_howto_eng.md

 The information provided in a radius reply will be used by TheRouter to configure subscribers routes and IP according to the IP unnumbered rules.

-The detailed description of the ip unnumberes rules is provided in the chapter
+The detailed description of the ip unnumbered rules is provided in the chapter
 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#vlan-per-subscriber">Vlan per subscriber</a>

 ### 5.2.2.
 FreeRadius dictionary